cgwire/kitsu/getting-started-production/README.md

 ![Breakdown page](../img/getting-started/breakdown_general.png)

-So now you have to select the shot you wan to cast, let's say the first one.
-So click on the shot sh001 on the left part (1), then click on the assets you want to assign: some characters, backgrounds, etc. on the right part (3).
+So now you have to select the shot you want to cast, let's say the first one.
+Click on the shot sh001 on the left part (1), then click on the assets you want to assign: characters, backgrounds, etc. from the right part (3).

 When you pass over the asset you can see a **+1** or **+10**.
 It's the number of time you will add this asset.
 You can click as many times as you need on it.

 ![Breakdown add asset](../img/getting-started/breakdown_add_asset.png)